seanbreckenridge/mpv-sockets/README.md

 ## Daemon

-I run [`mpv-history-daemon`](https://github.com/seanbreckenridge/mpv-history-daemon) in the background, which polls for new sockets `/tmp/mpvsockets`, to get file info, metadata, and whenever I play/pause/skip anything playing in `mpv`.
+I run [`mpv-history-daemon`](https://github.com/seanbreckenridge/mpv-history-daemon) in the background, which polls for new sockets at `/tmp/mpvsockets`, grabbing file info, metadata, and whenever I play/pause/skip anything playing in `mpv`.
 That creates a local scrobbling history for `mpv` - letting me create a `mpv` history, and do statistics on which songs/videos I listen to often.

 ```
 1598956534118491075|1598957274.3349547|mpv-launched|1598957274.334953